 In the heart of the largest favela in Rio de Janeiro, I found myself walking down a flight of steps closer and closer to a revolting stench of open sewers.
 The ground was full of rubbish and there were many dog shits on the path that I had to avoid.
 The streets were winding down at random directions and buildings were built extremely close with no fresh air.
 I was only in that dark alleyway for 5 minutes and felt quite uncomfortable.
 There are thousands of people that have spent their whole lives in this Rio favela in very bad living conditions.
-I discovered a huge contrast to what I am used to in Byron Bay Vacation Lodging, I wish I had never left my paradise.
+I discovered a huge contrast to what I am used to in the Byron Bay holiday accommodation, I wish I had never left my paradise.

 With the dramatic increase in a number of tourists coming to Rio de Janerio for the Olympics in the next few month, there is an important question many would ask “Should we visit a Rio favela?”
 The answer to that question revolves around some very complicated issues.
 The problems of tourists visiting these favelas are mainly about the morality and ethicality of poor people watching.

 The main criticism made about these slum tours is that tourists are here to experience and see poverty rather than having a real cultural exchange.
 Who wouldn’t find repulsive about a tour of wealthy people coming to visit the favela for three hours and go back to their comfortable accommodations as if they had visited a museum?
 Especially when some companies operate their tours like a safari adventure.